nicoledag/rails-project-manager/README.md

 Short Description

-This Rails application is designed for a user to track client projects.
+This Rails application is designed for a user to create and manage client projects.

 Install Instructions